Oregon black exclusion laws: Timeline

 Early white settlers in the Oregon Country often held both anti-slavery and anti-black beliefs, and many came from states, such as Missouri, which had some version of exclusion laws.
 White settlers believed banning slavery would eliminate political controversy, but feared that settlements of freed slaves would compete for power with white people.
-In addition, they believed that allowing slavery could lead to the land in Oregon being taken over by large plantations as in the Southern states and force them to compete with bonded labor.
 One early migrant wrote that Oregon pioneers "hated slavery, but a much larger number of them hated free negroes worse even than slaves".

 In 1843, the Provisional Government of Oregon established a set of organic laws, including a ban on slavery: "There shall be neither slavery nor involuntary servitude in the said territory otherwise than in the punishment of crimes whereof the party shall have been duly convicted."
 Enforcement of the law was left unclear.
 After a vote on June 26, 1844, the first black exclusion law reiterated a ban on all slavery in Oregon territory, and it forced black and mulatto settlers to leave Oregon territory within three years (two years for men) or be whipped "no more than 39 times".
 That section was amended in December 1844 to permit a free slave to be resold on the condition that the slave owner agree to remove them from the territory at the end of the contract, which was held with the provisional government.
 In effect, that re-established slavery on a temporary basis for three years.
 The law was repealed in 1845 without any such punishment ever being carried out.